Amy Hagerstrom Therapy PLLC

 Dr. Peter Levine

-FAQs About Somatic and Integrative Therapy
+FAQs About Somatic Therapy

 These are some of the questions people often bring when they’re considering mind-body therapy.

-Through video sessions, I pay attention to your voice, facial expressions, and body language, and help you stay connected to what is happening internally.
-Many people find that working from their own space makes it easier to feel grounded and integrate what we explore into daily life.
+• Yes.
+Somatic therapy translates well to online sessions because the work involves awareness, pacing, and attunement rather than hands-on techniques.
+Through video, I pay attention to your voice, facial expressions, and body language, and help you stay connected to what's happening internally.
+Many people find that being in their own space actually helps them feel more grounded and stay with the work.

 • Individual 55-minute sessions are $200.

 If you’d like to include the Safe and Sound Protocol (SSP) or Rest and Restore Protocol (RRP), there’s an additional fee.
 Details are listed on both the SSP and RRP pages.
-We can talk about whether either of these protocols is a good fit during your consultation or at any point in the work together.

 Sunrise over the ocean in Florida representing Therapy that includes the body, not just the mind